SovaNetwork/utxo-tracing/README.md

 - `GET /utxos/block/{height}/address/{address}`: Get UTXOs for an address at a specific block height
 - `GET /spendable-utxos/block/{height}/address/{address}`: Get spendable UTXOs for an address at a specific block height
 - `GET /select-utxos/block/{height}/address/{address}/amount/{amount}`: Select UTXOs for a specified amount
+- `GET /whitelist`: Get a list of all whitelisted addresses
+- `POST /whitelist`: Add an address to the whitelist

-*Note: querying data for blocks less than 6 blocks behind the chain tip are subject to change based on the reorg mechanics described below.*
+_Note: querying data for blocks less than 6 blocks behind the chain tip are subject to change based on the reorg mechanics described below._

 ## Installation